MicrosoftDocs/visualstudio-docs/docs/debugger/using-breakpoints.md

 ![Breakpoint groups](../debugger/media/vs-2022/breakpoints-window-breakpoint-groups.png)

 To set a default breakpoint group, right-click a group and select **Set as default Breakpoint Group**.
+When you set a default breakpoint group, newly created breakpoints are automatically added to the group.

 ::: moniker-end

 ### Export and import breakpoints